AdityaRajGautam/ControlRoom/HackHazard ControlRoom-Frontend/README.md

 We are committed to enhancing public safety through innovative technology and look forward to potential collaborations and support for further development and deployment of our solution.

-## Team Members

-Our project is the result of collaborative efforts from a dedicated and skilled team:

-1. **Abhishek Kumar**
-- Proficient in converting innovative ideas into functional code.

-2. **s Raj Gautam**
-   - An enthusiastic team Leader keen to excel in the latest technologies.

-3. **Dimple**
-   - An all-rounder contributing diverse skills and expertise to the project.